realA10001986/Time-Circuits-Display/README.md

 See [here](#keypad-reference) for a list of controls of the music player.

 While the music player is playing music, most sound effects are disabled/muted, such as keypad sounds, sound-on-the-hour, sounds for switching on/off the alarm and night-mode.
-Initiating a time travel stops the music player, as does entering the keypad menu.
-The alarm will sound as usual and thereby stop the music player.
+Initiating a time travel stops the music player, as does activating the keypad menu.
+The alarm, the reminder and the count-down timer will sound as usual and stop the music player.

 ## The keypad menu